-Exeter Airport (ICAO: EGTE, IATA: EXT) began operating in 1937 (see history below) and holds a CAA public use aerodrome licence (P759).
+Exeter Airport (ICAO: EGTE, IATA: EXT) began operating in 1937 and holds a CAA public use aerodrome licence (P759).

-The Exeter Airport Management Team together with over 250 members of staff oversee the daily running of the airport.
+The Exeter Airport Management Team, together with airport staff, oversees the daily running of the airport.

 The primary function is the management, delivery and operation of a range of airport services which enables passengers to move through the airport terminal building onto and from an aircraft in a safe manner with minimal delay and disruption.